Industrial Networking Solutions Market Size and Share

 Industrial Networking Solutions Market Analysis by Mordor Intelligence

-The Industrial networking solutions market size is valued at USD 30.61 billion in 2025 and is forecast to reach USD 74.22 billion by 2030, advancing at a 19.38% CAGR.
+Industrial networking solutions market size in 2026 is estimated at USD 36.47 billion, growing from 2025 value of USD 30.61 billion with 2031 projections showing USD 87.47 billion, growing at 19.12% CAGR over 2026-2031.
 The surge reflects rapid convergence of operational-technology assets with enterprise IT networks, creating real-time visibility across increasingly automated production environments.
 Demand is amplified by a shift from legacy fieldbus to Ethernet-based factory floors that meets sub-millisecond latency targets for autonomous equipment.
 Private 5G in combination with edge AI is lowering total cost of ownership by up to 30% for heavy industries through predictive maintenance.
 Government smart-manufacturing stimulus is another catalyst: China alone routed USD 2.8 billion of 2024 funds into industrial networking upgrades.
 Together, these forces underpin a structurally high-growth trajectory for the Industrial networking solutions market.

 Key Report Takeaways